 Jesus Christ clearly describes, in Matthew 24:3–33, the order of events preceding His Second Coming.
 Please read those verses very carefully!
 First, Jesus describes the false prophets who would arise and deceive the “many” (v.
 5).
 Then, He describes war, famine, pestilence and earthquakes that would follow.
 Does Jesus then tell us that His saints will escape all this?
 No!
 Rather, Jesus tells us: “Then they will deliver you up to tribulation and kill you, and you will be hated by all nations for My name’s sake” (v.
 9).
 Many true Christians will be martyred before Christ returns—not “raptured” off to heaven!

-Then Jesus predicts the Great Tribulation, which is so awful that "all flesh" would perish unless God intervened (vv.
+Then Jesus predicts the Great Tribulation, which is so awful that “no flesh” would be saved unless God intervened (vv.
 21–22).
-Then verse 29 tells us: "Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken."
-The awesome heavenly "signs" come next, and then the glorious return of Jesus Christ at the "great sound of a trumpet" (v.
-31) as all the saints are gathered to Christ and join Him in descending to the Mount of Olives.
-"Then the Lord will go forth and fight against those nations, as He fights in the day of battle.
-And in that day His feet will stand on the Mount of Olives" (Zechariah 14:3–4).
-Finally, Zechariah was inspired to tell us: "And the Lord shall be King over all the earth.
-In that day it shall be—'The Lord is one,' and His name one" (v.
+Then verse 29 tells us: “Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.”
+The awesome heavenly “signs” come next, and then the glorious return of Jesus Christ at the “great sound of a trumpet” (v.
+31) as the resurrected saints are gathered to Christ, their Bridegroom, and who then join Him in descending to the Mount of Olives.
+“Then the Lord will go forth and fight against those nations, as He fights in the day of battle.
+And in that day His feet will stand on the Mount of Olives” (Zechariah 14:3–4).
+Finally, Zechariah was inspired to tell us: “And the Lord shall be King over all the earth.
+In that day it shall be—‘The Lord is one,’ and His name one” (v.
 9).

-By carelessly assuming that the Apostle John represents the Church, by carefully bypassing the obvious and consistent meaning of the "last trumpet" and by using other devices, LaHaye is able to construct a platform from which to launch the "rapture theory."
-But it is totally unbiblical and unprovable.
+By carelessly assuming that the Apostle John represents the Church, and by carefully bypassing the obvious and consistent meaning of the “last trumpet,” among other misunderstandings, LaHaye tries to construct a platform from which to launch the “rapture theory.”
+But his approach is totally unbiblical.
 Where, then, did this confused theory originate?

 Virtually all scholars acknowledge that the rapture theory was basically unknown and untaught until a man named John Nelson Darby came along.
 Darby was founder of the Plymouth Brethren Church.
 He described a system of biblical interpretation called “dispensationalism.”
 This unusual scheme theorized that God has different rules for different groups at various times in human history.
 Darby taught that God had a “law” for the Jews, but “grace” for the Church.